nathandarnell/SysAdmin-Google-Apps-Scripts/README.md

 If you do not want to use Clasp you can copy-paste the files/functions you want by hand.

 ## Contributions
 Opening new issues and Pull requests are welcome.
-I mostly see three kinds that I would appreciate:
+Areas that need growth:

 * New API calls
 * New functions